Typhoon1551/CS4120-final-project/README.md

 # CS4120-final-project

 ## Description
-This is a simple adventure that uses an LLM to generate a unique experience every time
+This is a simple adventure game about a fish navigating sewers, featuring a complex environment and turn-based combat.

 ## Running
 This project uses [UV](https://docs.astral.sh/uv/) for dependency management.
 In order to run the project: